 Chhanna-Murki: This sweet is set up from Chhanna in ≈ 1 cm 3D squares covered with sugar.
 The blocks are cooked in bubbling sugar syrup until firm, and in the wake of cooling they are covered with sugar, here and there enhanced and shaded.

 Chum Chum: A sweet arranged from chhanna, covered with sugar or khoa.
 Chhanna is waged to a uniform mixture and moved into balls.
 The balls are cooked in bubbling half sugar syrup until the point that a firm body and close surface are framed.
 The balls are expelled from the syrup and cut into half.
 The surface is covered with sugar or ground khoa and enriched with consumable silver thwart.

 Kalajamun or Kalajam: Khoa is blended with 5– 6% wheat flour and 0.5% preparing powder and massaged to a smooth batter.
 It is moved into balls and rotisserie in ghee until the point that the surface is roasted to relatively dark, yet within stays white.
 The balls are then absorbed 60% sugar syrup for a couple of hours and put away or devoured.

 Kalakand: This is produced using danedar (granular) khoa.
-Citrus extract is added amid warmed to shape all around characterized grains.
+The citrus extract is added amid warmed to shape all around characterized grains.
 At the point when a semi-strong stage is achieved, sugar is blended in and flavorings and additionally nuts may be included.
 After 5 min the blend is exchanged to a lubed plate to cool and set and is then sliced to the required shape and size.
-The sweet has a light caramel shading, a firm body and granular surface (Dr. Peter, 2008).
+The sweet has a light caramel shading, a firm body and a granular surface (Dr. Peter, 2008).